 What is a Termination for Default?

-Contractors refuse or fail to prosecute performance of the work with the level of diligence required to complete the contract on time.
+When you have your contract terminated, it is sometimes because your company has refused or failed to prosecute performance of the work with the level of diligence required to complete the contract on time.
 These cases are very fact-specific and must be reviewed carefully.

 Is the Termination of Contract for Default Lawful?